mzy2240/cloudside/README.rst

 The default sampling rate is 1 hour instead of 5 minutes.
 Now the get_data method will output the data only within the range.

+Add script to retrieve data directly from IEM server.

 The problem this is solving
 ---------------------------